Percy Main Amateurs F.C.: History

 Percy Main were then accepted into the Northern Alliance.
 However, they returned to the Northern Amateur League the following year due to the cost of travelling.
 They then won the Amateur League twice in the next four years, before moving to the Tyneside League in 1929.
 In October 1929, the club won the Amateur Shield at the North East Coast Exhibition in Newcastle upon Tyne, beating Stockton 3–1 in the final at St. James' Park They also reached the quarter-finals of the FA Amateur Cup in 1929–30, and were runners-up in the Tyneside League in 1932–33.
 In 1936–37 the club finished bottom of the league, which they left at the end of the following season, returning to the Northern Amateur League.

 In 1968 Percy Main rejoined the Northern Alliance, and in 1971–72 they won the League Cup.
 They were champions in 1980–81 and retained the title the following season.
 Although the club were runners-up the following season, they went into gradual decline, and were relegated from the Premier Division to Division One at the end of the 1990–91 season.
 In 1998–99 they were Division One champions, earning promotion back to the Premier Division.
 The club won the League Cup for a second time the following season, but were relegated to Division One again at the end of the 2005–06 season after finishing bottom of the Premier Division.
 They were Division One runners-up in 2009–10, resulting in another promotion to the Premier Division.
 Although the club were relegated again in 2013–14, they won Division One at the first attempt to earn an immediate promotion back to the Premier Division.
+Towards the end of the 2020–21 season, following two seasons which were curtailed due to the ongoing COVID-19 pandemic, the club announced its intention to resign from the Northern Alliance and fold at the conclusion of the remaining games, citing a lack of volunteers and the funds required for the necessary upgrade to the facilities at Purvis Park.
+This generated a huge amount of regional interest and about three weeks later and because of some additional fund raising efforts and some extra help behind the scenes, the resignation was withdrawn and plans were put in place to begin work on the improvements to the pitch and pavilion.

 Ground

 The club's ground was originally named Middle Row Park.
 In September 1925 a new dressing pavilion was opened.
 Although this was badly damaged by fire in early 1927, the club rebuilt it in time for the start of the 1927–28 season.
-In 1996 the ground was renamed Purvis Park after Alan Purvis, a former player, secretary and chairman who spent over 50 years at the club.
+In 1995 the ground was renamed Purvis Park after Alan Purvis, a former player, treasurer, secretary and chairman who spent over 50 years at the club.